fireundubh/playwithfire/pyro.md

 - Pyro can automatically create multiple BSA and BA2 packages using [BSArch](https://www.nexusmods.com/newvegas/mods/64745).
 - Pyro can automatically create a ZIP archive of user-defined files.
 - Pyro supports variable substitution in Papyrus Projects.
-- Pyro supports importing scripts from GitHub repositories.
+- Pyro supports importing and compiling from GitHub repositories.

 ### Multiple Game Support